mrsoltys/GEEN1400/Photon/README.md

      	"cod":200
      }

-Super useful, but what if I want to dynamicaly change the City ID without making a bunch of seperate integrations.
-I can set up the integration and make the `id` field one that gets passed to it!
+_Super useful_, but what if I want to dynamicaly change the City ID without making a bunch of seperate webhook integrations?
+(Note: Particle limits a photon to using only *four handlers,* so anything beyond 4 identical integrations won't work anyways).
+I can set up the integration and make the `id` field one that gets passed to it using the `query paramters` field!
 They integration would look like this:

      {
 	  "event": "openWeatherByCity",